cptlobster/keyrot/README.md

 # keyrot
-brainrot keylogger. checks if input string matches some pre-specified internet meme, displays the associated meme in fullscreen, and plays a sound.
+brainrot "keylogger". checks if input string matches some pre-specified internet meme, displays the associated meme in fullscreen, and plays a sound.

 ## Usage
 Compile using make: